-Nothing supersedes workers’ health and safety on site.
-Ineffective construction site monitoring can lead to gaps in on-site safety standards.
-Mistakes like these could endanger the lives of employees and future users of the building.
-To minimise risks and maximise safety, a lead Superintendent needs to establish effective communications channels and reporting systems.
-They alone won’t be able to monitor the safety of an entire site.
-That’s why they need systems in place to deliver safety updates, risk assessments, and hazard detection as quickly as possible.
+The Health and safety of workers are priority #1 on all job sites.
+We are all out there to do a job and then come home safely to our families.
+Ineffective construction site monitoring can lead to gaps in on-site safety standards, which could endanger the lives of employees and future users of the building.
+To minimise risks and maximise safety, a Superintendent needs to establish and enforce effective communications channels and reporting systems.
+Site monitoring systems such as Evercam can greatly assist in delivering safety updates, risk assessments, and hazard detection as quickly as possible.

-Following safety, quality and productivity are the priority when it comes to job site monitoring for a superintendent.
+Following Safety, the quality and productivity of work are vital to a job site’s success.
 A superintendent inspects every stage of production to ensure the quality of work is sufficient and efficient.
-Quality and productivity often combat one another.
-Creating superior buildings in a short amount of time is a corporate expectation that is very difficult to execute and the only way you can satisfy both demands is through fully-implemented monitoring.
-For example, Evercam’s X-Ray tool used with construction cameras is a game-changer for superintendents because it is such an accurate image referencing tool that helps to compare separate stages of the construction phase.
+One of the biggest challenges a superintendent faces on the job is figuring out how to optimise productivity without compromising quality.
+Creating superior buildings in a short amount of time is a corporate expectation that is difficult to execute and one of the best ways you can satisfy both demands is through fully-implemented monitoring.
+For example, Evercam’s X-Ray tool in the construction cameras is a game-changer for superintendents because it is such an accurate image referencing tool that helps to compare separate stages of the construction phase.
 The presence of cameras on site can prevent a lot of untruthful information from being communicated between teams, which in turn leads to enhanced productivity from the site staff to subcontractors.
 With visibility, it helps to ensure that quality standards are met.

 According to a report by the National Insurance Crime Bureau, the construction industry suffers more than $1 billion in losses each year in heavy equipment alone, and those numbers continue to rise.
 Construction cameras can help secure the job site against these thefts and, in the worst-case scenario, provide vital evidence for law enforcement authorities in the case of a crime.